 Since international freight shipping requires more time for preparations and planning all the necessary operations, it is recommended to complete demand forecasting.
 You can do it by analyzing your income over certain periods.
 If you are actively selling your products online, demand forecasting can be held with the help of various marketing tools like collecting feedback, etc. These actions will allow you to start your international shipping with the most popular products.

 Finding an experienced customs broker is probably the most critical step in shipping freight internationally.
-A good professional will know all the nuances involved in the process and will save you time and money.
-From collecting required paperwork and filling out numerous customs forms, to actually handling the customs clearance, a customs broker will be your key guide in the global shipping process and inform you about all the duties and taxes you may face.
+A good professional will know all the nuances involved in the process and save you time and money.
+From collecting required paperwork and filling out numerous customs forms to actually handling the customs clearance, a customs broker will be your key guide in the global shipping process and inform you about all the duties and taxes you may face.
 Usually, businesses use freight forwarding companies, but some international shipping services offer customs brokers on their side to make it easier for the shippers.

-The choice of the carrier is extremely important for successful international shipments.
+The choice of carrier is extremely important for successful international shipments.
 When deciding on suitable international shipping services, verify the carrier’s capacity meets your load requirements and can deliver the items within set deadlines.

 Need to ship freight internationally?
 GoShip provides shipping options to and from Canada with easy online booking and customs broker assistance.
-Use GoShip online tool to get an instant freight quote and pick a reliable carrier to schedule a pickup for your international shipment.